aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/Rendering components.md

 ## RandomColor
 A component meant to be attached on any GameObject via Unity anywhere as it doesn't manage its own GameObject, but it manages other MeshRenderer.

-This component periodically changes other MeshRenderer's material.color to specific ones with multiple mods available and optional randomness in timings or colors.
+This component periodically changes other MeshRenderer's material.color to specific ones with multiple configuration available and optional randomness in timings or colors.
 All the logic is contained in LateUpdate, but since it's complex, only the public fields will be detailed:

 - `type`: An enum value that tells how to decide the colors to use for the `renders`:
     - `RandomFromList`: Randomly selects a color from the `colors` array whenever the color needs to be changed